DaemonAlchemist/moonshot.wittrock.us/README.md

 MoonShot ToDo
 =============
-Add start/target handling
-    - Tweak level generation parameters
-        - Planet sizes and orbit parameters
-        - Moon sizes and orbit parameters
-    - Pick a starting orbit
-    - Pick a target (circular) orbit
-    - Place rocket around starting planet in starting orbit
-    - Track starting planet in "Start" viewport
-    - Track target planet in "Target" viewport

 Update game logic
-    - Crash handling:  If rocket is closer to a planet than it's radius, crash and end game
+    - Crash handling:  If rocket is closer to a non-target planet than it's radius, crash and end game
-    - Win handling:  If rocket is closer to target planet than the target orbit
+    - Win handling:  If rocket is closer to target planet than the target orbit (1.2 radius)
         - Calculate delta-V needed to enter target orbit
         - Add up total delta-V values (user-defined and final delta-V) to get score
         - Show upload to high score list modal